-If Jean’s initial ambition was to become an acrobatic dancer (her father was a bronze medalist in gymnastics and a physical education teacher), she finally enrolled to the Aida Foster School of Dance in London where she would most of all learn drama.
+If Jean’s initial ambition was to become an acrobatic dancer (her father was a bronze medalist in gymnastics and a physical education teacher), she finally enrolled in the Aida Foster School of Dance in London where she would, most of all, learn drama.
 This is how she was spotted by Val Guest and given a role in her first film, Give Us the Moon (1944) at the age of 14.
 Looking at this video, we understand how this school also taught good manners to Jean and why she was such an elegant actress!

-Her career in England, despite being short, attracted the eyes of the press who would film Jean at home or doing various activities and show us that, the one who was on her way to stardom, was after all a teenager who liked to have fun like everybody.
+Her career in England, despite being short, attracted the eyes of the press who would film Jean at home or doing various activities, showing us that, the one who was on her way to stardom was, after all, a teenager who liked to have fun like everybody.
 British Pathé archives have some wonderful treasures!

 Dear Jean, she often falls but keeps the smile!
 I love her!

 However, in opposition to Margaret Lockwood, Jean Simmons managed to transition to a successful career in Hollywood.
 Lockwood made one film there, Susannah of the Mounties (William A. Seiter/Walter Lang, 1939), but didn’t like the ambiance (which is perfectly understandable) and returned to England where her success as a Gainsborough star was huge.
-On her side, Jean Simmons, before starting a career on the American land, had received good credits for her performances in historically significant British films such as Black Narcissus (Michael Powell/Emeric Pressburger, 1947), Great Expectations (David Lean, 1946), or Hamlet (Laurence Olivier, 1949).
+On her side, Jean Simmons, before starting a career in the American land, had received good credits for her performances in historically significant British films such as Black Narcissus (Michael Powell/Emeric Pressburger, 1947), Great Expectations (David Lean, 1946), or Hamlet (Laurence Olivier, 1949).
 She even received an Oscar nomination for her haunting portrayal of Ophelia in Hamlet.
-Funny enough, she actually, at the time, had no idea what an Oscar was actually was!
-If she failed to receive the golden statuette, she, however, was awarded a Volpi Cup at Venice Film Festival.
+Funny enough, at the time, she had no idea what an Oscar was!
+If she failed to receive the golden statuette, she was awarded a Volpi Cup at Venice Film Festival.

-Curiously, people don’t often have the tendency to think of Jean Simmons as a teen actress, but as we can see, that was actually an important part of her career.
-Her first roles where easily scene-stealing parts.
-In Give Us the Moon she is Heidi, Margaret Lockwood’s rebel little sister (she smokes, drink, and always runs away from school, at the great despair of her entourage).
+Curiously, people don’t tend to think of Jean Simmons as a teen actress but, as we can see, that was an important part of her career.
+Her first roles were easily scene-stealing parts.
+In Give Us the Moon she is Heidi, Margaret Lockwood’s rebel little sister.
+She smokes, drinks, and always runs away from school, at the great despair of her entourage.
 In Black Narcissus, she is Kanchi, the India girl who doesn’t really ever speak a word, but who mesmerizes us with an unforgettable dance scene.
 In Great Expectation, she is the lovely but cruel little Estella who breaks poor Pipe’s heart.
-And she proved us her ability to play Shakespearian tragedies with Hamlet.
-Those early roles allowed her to work with some of the Best movie directors of the British film industry, more precisely David Lean, Powell & Pressburger, and Laurence Olivier (who would later be his co-star in Stanley Kubrick’s Spartacus).
+And she proved to us her ability to play Shakespearian tragedies with Hamlet.
+Those early roles allowed her to work with some of the Best movie directors of the British film industry, more precisely David Lean, Powell & Pressburger, and Laurence Olivier (who would later be her co-star in Stanley Kubrick’s Spartacus).
 This would also happen in the USA.

-The interview is a fun one and really worth listening to, so whenever you’ll have the time, I’ll live the link here!
+The interview is a fun one and worth listening to.
+So, whenever you’ll have the time, I’ll leave the link here!

 As for Jean’s dancing, it was one of the best things about the film.
-It is just so much fun to see her move with such contagious energy.
-Sister Sarah Brown surely know how to groove!
+It is just so much fun to see her moving with such contagious energy.
+Sister Sarah Brown surely knows how to groove!

 An underrated actress

-Since a few time, I’ve grown to realized that Jean Simmons was a highly underrated actress.
-I once had the feeling she was this kind of old Hollywood stars who was as much praised as Katharine Hepburn or Bette Davis for example.
+Since a while, I’ve grown to realize that Jean Simmons was a highly underrated actress.
+I once had the feeling she was this kind of old Hollywood star who was as much praised as Katharine Hepburn or Bette Davis for example.
 But I was kind of wrong.
 In opposition to the two actresses previously named, I rarely see people mentioning her on social media.
 I was happy however to see she sparked the interest of a good amount of bloggers with more than 20+ subscriptions to this blogathon! 🙂

-The fact also that Jean was only nominated for two Oscars (Hamlet and The Happy Ending – Richard Brooks, 1969) is also something I don’t understand.
-I know Oscar don’t exclusively determine talent, but we have to stop kidding ourselves, they can be something quite significant in the life of an actor.
+The fact also that Jean was only nominated for two Oscars (Hamlet and The Happy Ending – Richard Brooks, 1969) is something I don’t understand.
+I know Oscars don’t exclusively determine talent, but we have to stop kidding ourselves: they can be something quite significant in the life of an actor.
 If she was nominated for Hamlet, I also think she should have been nominated for other roles.
-Her performance in Olivier’s film was great, but, in my opinion, some others were even better.
+Her performance in Olivier’s film was great but, in my opinion, some were even better.
 Elmer Gantry (directed by Jean’s second husband Richard Brooks), Spartacus (Stanley Kubrick, 1960), and Home Before Dark (Mervyn LeRoy, 1958) are three films where Jean delivered powerful, strong in emotions, nuanced and, yes, Oscar-worthy performances.

-These previously mentioned roles, in comparison to her earliest roles, prove us the actress’s acting versatility.
+These previously mentioned roles, in comparison to her earliest ones, prove to us the actress’s acting versatility.
 I swear, she could play an impressive range of characters.
 She, however, always was faithful to herself and always had that “Jean Simmons touch”.
 And this isn’t necessarily a bad thing.
 It’s the reason why we love her!
 But who thought the little Heidi from Give Us the Moon would one day played the tormented Charlotte Bronn in Home Before Dar or the dangerous Diane Tremayne in Angel Face (Otto Preminger, 1953)?
 The little British teen surely changed through the years!
-Talking about Home Before Dark, I saw this film not a too long time ago and was totally flabbergasted by Jean’s acting.
-She shows both assurance and vulnerability in this one and totally owns the film.
+Talking about Home Before Dark, I saw this film not a long time ago and was flabbergasted by Jean’s acting.
+She expresses both assurance and vulnerability and definitely owns the film.
 If you haven’t seen it, I highly recommend it.
-Jean’s acting makes it totally worthy.
-The story is a psychologically complex but fascinating one.
+Jean’s acting makes it worthy.
+The story is psychologically complex but fascinating.

 Yes, our connection to Jean Simmons could be totally different depending on the role.
 Despite having a magnificent aura and charisma, she was ready to break it if necessary.
 She would make us cry in Spartacus, make us laugh in The Grass Is Greener (Stanley Donen, 1960), make us feel kind of uncomfortable in Footsteps in the Fog (Arthur Lubin, 1955), make us dream with The Actress (George Cukor, 1953), etc.

-Jean wasn’t only a versatile actress, but she had this presence that would take your breath away.
-The other day, I was watching her in Young Bess (George Sidney, 1953) in which she played the young Elizabeth I before she became queen of England.
-We rarely mention her when thinking of actresses who played the role of Elizabeth (Bette Davis or Cate Blanchett more often comes to our minds) but Jean Simmons was totally credible in the role and I loved the way she played and authoritarian but sensible Elizabeth.
+Jean wasn’t only a versatile actress.
+She also had this presence that would take your breath away.
+The other day, I was watching her in Young Bess (George Sidney, 1953) in which she played the young Elizabeth I before she became the queen of England.
+We rarely mention her when thinking of actresses who played the role of Elizabeth (Bette Davis or Cate Blanchett more often come to our minds) but Jean Simmons was credible in the role and I loved the way she played and authoritarian but sensible Elizabeth.
 If the film portrayed her for the majority as Princess Elizabeth, the ending, however, introduces her as the new queen.
-And I have to say, this scene is totally badass.
+And I have to say, this scene is totally badass (forgive me for this non-poetic word).
 A door is opened, and she, as the new queen, stands there, looking as majestic as ever.
 I just thought “Wow!” when I saw that.
-I honestly had never seen Jean looking … impressive (!) like that before, and this was just a perfect way to conclude the film.
-The way she looks at the camera totally inspires respect for her character.
+I honestly had never seen Jean looking … impressive like that before!
+This was just a perfect way to conclude the film.
+The way she looks at the camera inspires respect for her character.
 The orchestral music also adds a lot to this scene.